 be a tourist in your own city

 They have been setting up the Christkindlmarket for the last couple of weeks and it opened this past Friday.
 Since 1996, it’s like walking into a quaint German village but in Daley Plaza, in the heart of the Loop, with the Picasso peeking out above it all.
-Many of the vendors come from Germany and display their beautiful wares ranging from delicate glass ornaments, handmade hats & scarves to intricate wood carvings.
-It gets pretty crowded so I prefer to go late afternoon to satisfy my craving for potato pancakes and Glühwein a traditional hot spiced wine.
+Many of the vendors come from Germany and display their beautiful wares, ranging from delicate glass ornaments, handmade hats & scarves to intricate wood carvings.
+It gets pretty crowded, so I prefer to go in the late afternoon to satisfy my craving for potato pancakes and Glühwein, a traditional hot spiced wine.
 I wonder what the souvenir mug will look like this year?
-November 15 – December 24
+Runs every winter, mid-November through December 24.

 be thankful & give back